 - Demonstrate adequate fluid balance evidenced by stable vital signs, moist mucous membranes, good skin turgor, capillary refill, individually appropriate urinary output, absence of vomiting.

 |Maintain accurate record of I&O, noting output less than intake, increased urine specific gravity.
-Assess skin/mucous membranes, peripheral pulses, and capillary refill.||Provides information about fluid status/circulating volume and replacement needs.|
+Assess skin and mucous membranes, peripheral pulses, and capillary refill.||To provide information about fluid status and circulating volume needing replacement.|

-|Monitor for signs/symptoms of increased/continued nausea or vomiting, abdominal cramps, weakness, twitching, seizures, irregular heart rate, paresthesia, hypoactive or absent bowel sounds, depressed respirations.||Prolonged vomiting, gastric aspiration, and restricted oral intake can lead to deficits in sodium, potassium, and chloride.|
+|Monitor for signs and symptoms of increased or continued nausea or vomiting, abdominal cramps, weakness, twitching, seizures, irregular heart rate, paresthesia, hypoactive or absent bowel sounds, depressed respirations.||Prolonged vomiting, gastric aspiration, and restricted oral intake can lead to deficits in sodium, potassium, and chloride.|

-|Eliminate noxious sights/smells from environment.||Reduces stimulation of vomiting center.|
+|Eliminate noxious sights or smells from environment.||Reduces stimulation of vomiting center.|

 |Perform frequent oral hygiene with alcohol-free mouthwash; apply lubricants.||Decreases dryness of oral mucous membranes; reduces risk of oral bleeding.|

-|Use small-gauge needles for injections and apply firm pressure for longer than usual after venipuncture.||Reduces trauma, risk of bleeding/hematoma formation.|
+|Use small-gauge needles for injections and apply firm pressure for longer than usual after venipuncture.||Reduces trauma, risk of bleeding or hematoma formation.|

-|Assess for unusual bleeding, e.g., oozing from injection sites, epistaxis, bleeding gums, ecchymosis, petechiae, hematemesis/melena.||Prothrombin is reduced and coagulation time prolonged when bile flow is obstructed, increasing risk of bleeding/hemorrhage.|
+|Assess for unusual bleeding: oozing from injection sites, epistaxis, bleeding gums, ecchymosis, petechiae, hematemesis or melena.||Prothrombin is reduced and coagulation time prolonged when bile flow is obstructed, increasing risk of bleeding or hemorrhage.|

 |Keep patient NPO as necessary.||Decreases GI secretions and motility.|